 Data science is hard and it becomes harder if one only relies on theory.
 One must practice to become better at the trade.
 In fact, learning through projects is very rewarding.
 For each new project, you encounter new challenges (data in a bad format, correlated features, data that is hard to visualize, overfit algorithms, etc) and you immediately gain actionable insights.

 If you learn data science techniques without confrontation through a project, then your experience is incomplete.

 What are the biggest misconceptions that you see out there about learning data science and getting a job?

 As I have said above, data science is hard.
 Learning it is also hard for many reasons, mainly because the field is still in its infancy and the tools available are still maturing.
 Some people assume that you can learn some Python courses and few MOOCs and become a great data scientist.
 This is of course far away from the truth.
 To be good at the trade of data science, one needs to constantly learn.

 That being said, people must not think that it is impossible to learn it on your own.
 The learning path is becoming clearer.
 More and more courses and resources are available.
 Finally, a lot of great leaders in the field are showing the way for the new data science generation.

-What are you most excited about learning in 2016?
+What are you most excited about learning?